What is the greatest game you’ve ever seen?

 As a youngster, I was a North Melbourne supporter.
 As a matter of fact, up until half way through primary school, I wore royal blue and white and idolised players like Wayne Schimmelbusch, Malcolm Blight and Kerry Good… although my old man hated that I had such adulation for a player he dubbed the “Flying Nun” – always flying, always marking none.

-The switch for me happened on a day North were playing Hawthorn at Arden Street, and in a story detailed for Patrons recently, the actions of a lone Hawthorn supporter with a pronounced lisp amid a sea of blue and white taught me a little about dedication and courage.
+The switch for me happened on a day North were playing Hawthorn at Arden Street, and in a story detailed for Patrons recently, the actions of a lone Hawthorn supporter with a lisp in a sea of blue and white taught me a little about dedication and courage.
 I became a Hawthorn supporter that day, and have been ever since.

 So let’s leap forward to 1989.